katieseo/development-tools/TypeScript.md

 ```
 #### Experienced Errors

-* need to define the return type of your hook
+* need to define the return type of the hook
 * () => [boolean, () => void]
 ```js
 const useToggleArr: () => [boolean, () => void] = () => {